 There are programs such as Medicare nutrition therapy services, silver sneakers fitness, and obesity screenings that may help you manage your weight.

 Medicare will not cover belly fat removal for cosmetic reasons.
-If it is medically necessary, however, Medicare will help out.
+If it is medically necessary, however, Medicare can cover procedures for fat removal

 Does Medicaid pay for liposuction?